Philadelphia - Washington DC (139 miles)

 April - December

 In the morning, we will leave Montreal and drive to the nearby city of Quebec City, QC, one of the oldest cities in North America.
 In addition to touring the city, we will visit the Place Royale.
 We will also get a chance to take pictures at Cathedral-Basilica of Notre-Dame de Quebec, the famous Chateau Frontenac Hotel, and the Parliament Building.
-After the conclusion of our tour, we will head back across the border back into the US, making our way to Boston, MA in time for a Lobster Dinner.
 After, we will head back for Boston.

 Winter Schedule: January - March